zhangbaijin/SAM-helps-Shadow/README.md

 # Shadow-SAM
-A method using SAM model to removal ahything shadow
+A method using SAM model to removal anything shadow